-Webinars are generally gaining in importance, in particular in the field of continuing medical education, but can also be used for medicinal product promotion and information, among others.
+Webinars have generally increased in importance, in particular in the field of continuing medical education, but can also be used for medicinal product promotion and information, among others.
 Webinars are allowed, but the general rules regarding contents, password protection, etc. must always be observed when they are developed.
 Experts welcome webinars as a tool for continuing education, but emphasise that their contents must be valuable and should not focus on product promotion; indeed, it would be better to stay completely clear of such elements.
 Experts would expect purely promotional webinars to be identified as such.

 Where webinars are used for training purposes, the question that arises in Switzerland is whether the benefiting experts have to contribute to the costs.
 Swissmedic, who seems to be generally positive about such webinars, assumes that the experts have to contribute to the costs if an individual training session lasts longer than half a (work) day.
-If a series of courses is offered which together will earn the participant training credits, the half-day rule applies to the total duration.
+If a series of courses is offered which together will earn the participant training credits, the half-day rule applies to the total duration (see Section 35.3 PC).

 Based on past decisions about individual cases by Swissmedic, it makes sense to apply a differentiated approach as a cost contribution cannot always be justified.
-We also believe that the factors influencing prescribing behaviour are weaker for webinars than for physical events.
-There are no advertising stands to promote company products and no opportunities for direct exchange between specialists, and specialists also cannot engage in more advanced discussions.
-The administrative expenses for online events are likely to be considerably lower, not least because there is no need for travel.
+We also believe that the factors influencing prescribing behaviour are weaker for webinars than for physical events since there are usually no opportunities for direct exchange with specialists, and they themselves also cannot engage in more advanced discussions.
+Furthermore, the administrative expenses for online events are likely to be considerably lower, not least because there is no need for travel.
 As the webinar concept cannot be directly compared to a physical training event, it may not always be necessary to require participants to contribute to the costs, even for events that last longer than half a (work) day.
-In some cases, Swissmedic thus classified such interactive, electronic and audiovisual training courses and access to self-study (e-learning via webinars) as benefits of monetary value rather than invitations to conferences.
-They should be permitted if they do not exceed the amount of CHF 300 per specialist, company and year or if the excess amount is paid by the specialists themselves.
+In this case, Swissmedic thus classified such interactive, electronic and audiovisual training courses and access to self-study (e-learning via webinars) as benefits of monetary value rather than invitations to conferences.
+They are then only permitted if they do not exceed the amount of CHF 300 per specialist, company and year or if the excess amount is paid by the specialists themselves.

-Many companies, however, seem to have established a cost contribution practice for the transmission of (international) conferences, and this seems justified in view of the considerable costs that would have to be incurred by a specialist for physical participation in such events and also explains the widespread acceptance of this practice among specialists.
+However, it is recommended that cost contributions are made compulsory for the transmission of (international) congresses or similar events.
+This practice seems justified in view of the considerable costs that would have to be incurred by a specialist for physical participation in such events and apart from that, a widespread acceptance of this practice can be noted among specialists.